kuro337/beamed/docs/generics/Covariance.md

     val appleProducer = PostgresProducer()
     val bananaProducer = DuckDBProducer()

-    // Thanks to 'out', we can pass a Producer<Postgres> where Producer<Database> is expected processDatabase(appleProducer)  // Output: Produced a Postgres
+    processDatabase(appleProducer)  // Output: Produced a Postgres
     processDatabase(bananaProducer) // Output: Produced a DuckDB